emagiz/emdocs/referenceguide/in-vm-acceptor-transport-configuration.md

+---
+id: in-vm-acceptor-transport-configuration
+title: In-VM acceptor transport configuration
-# In-VM acceptor transport configuration
+sidebar_label: In-VM acceptor transport configuration
+---
 #### Accepts connections from clients running in the same JVM.
 Accepts connections from clients that run in the same Java virtual machine as this server.